 What’s the recommended daily intake?

 Osteoporosis weakens bones and declines bone mass.
-People with osteoporosis have fragile bones, significantly increasing the risk of fractures.
-Particularly hip and spine fractures.
+People with osteoporosis have fragile bones, substantially increasing the risk of fractures.
+Especially hip and spine fractures.

 Bones are constantly remodeled.
 Chronic imbalances between bone deposition and resorption lead to osteoporosis.